Chaos of Particle Motion near the Black Hole with Quasi-topological Electromagnetism: A special dyonic black hole

 \subsubsection{$\bullet$ Case 1: black holes with at most two horizons}

 Consider a special condition of \meqref{Dmf} with the parameters

-The corresponding metric function and electric potential function become \bea \eea It is one of the first type black hole solutions with a constant $M_0$ (its value is related to the value of $q$, $p$, $\alpha_2$ and the specific definition of $M_0$ can be found in \cite{Liu2019QuasitopologicalED}).
-When the black hole mass M takes different values, different situations can exist :
+The corresponding function and electric potential functions become \bea \eea It is one of the first type black hole solutions with a constant $M_0$ (its value is related to the value of $q$, $p$, $\alpha_2$ and the concrete definition of $M_0$ can be found in \cite{Liu2019QuasitopologicalED}).
+When the black hole mass M takes different values, different situations can be found

 For \meqref{case1}, the corresponding constant $M_0=1.6372384$.
-In the subsequent calculation process, for the first type of black hole solutions, we will consider an example with two horizons: \\ Specifically taking M = 1.996, the corresponding two horizons locate at
+In the subsequent calculation process, for the first type of black hole solutions, we will consider an example with two horizons.
+In particular, $M=1.996$, two horizons locate at

-For this black hole, the metric function $f\left(r\right)$ is monotonically increasing outside the outer horizon and the increase rate $\frac{df\left(r\right)}{dr}$ is monotonically decreasing.
+For this black hole, the metric function $f\left(r\right)$ is monotonically increasing outside the outer horizon and the rate $\frac{df\left(r\right)}{dr}$ is monotonically decreasing.